apiedev/apd_spt_smallcases/README.md

 "Tactical FIRST AID KIT" (https://skfb.ly/ooP7U) by Ruslan Koschey is licensed under Creative Commons Attribution (http://creativecommons.org/licenses/by/4.0/).

-And CD Project Red for the dope fannypack assets!
+And CD Project Red for the dope fannypack asset from Cyberpunk 2077!